fluteijn-utrecht/KISS-frontend/README.md

 # kiss-frontend

 ## Set-up environment variables
-1. Make a copy of .env.local.example, rename it .env.local and fill in the required secrets:
+1. Make a copy of .env.local.example, rename it .env.local and fill in the required secrets.
+This is a subset, a complete overview can be found at https://kiss-klantinteractie-servicesysteem.readthedocs.io/en/latest/INSTALLATION/:
    - `OIDC_CLIENT_SECRET`, `OIDC_CLIENT_ID`, `OIDC_AUTHORITY`: use any OIDC provider.
 Users have access if they have a claim of either type `role` or type `roles` and a value that corresponds to the environment variable `OIDC_KLANTCONTACTMEDEWERKER_ROLE` (`Klantcontactmedewerker` by default).
 If you're using Azure AD, this can be done by [creating an application role and assigning it to either groups or individual users](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).
 Do the same with `OIDC_KLANTCONTACTMEDEWERKER_ROLE` (`Redacteur` by default) to enable a user to manage content in KISS.
    - `KVK_BASE_URL`: for the KvK test environment, use `https://api.kvk.nl/test/api/v1`
    - `KVK_API_KEY`: for the KvK test environment, look for the API key on [the KvK website](https://developers.kvk.nl/documentation/testing)